locationtech/geomesa/geomesa-tools/README.md

            Catalog table name for GeoMesa
         -q, --cql
            CQL predicate
-        -e, --exact
+        --no-cache
-           Calculate exact statistics (may be slow)
+           Calculate against the data set instead of using cached statistics (may be slow)
            Default: false
       * -f, --feature-name
            Simple Feature Type name on which to operate